dikshit18/FaceDetection/README.md

-Identify faces in Iamges using the most popular python library- OpenCV.
+Identify faces in Images using the most popular python library- OpenCV.

 This mini script/project provides you a simple overview of how the face detection work.